I am 28 now. I don't think about the past or regret things much these days.

 A more useful way is to compare yourself to yourself.
 To look at how far you have come, what you have accomplished and how you have grown.

 It may not sound like that much fun but in the long run it brings a lot more inner stillness, personal power and positive feelings.

 13. 80-90% of what you fear will happen never really come into reality.

 This is of course easy to say.
-But if you remind yourself of how little of what you feared throughout your life that has actually happened you can start to release more and more of that worry from your thoughts.
+But if you remind yourself of how little of what you feared throughout your life that has actually happened you can stop worrying more and more.

 14. Don't take things too seriously.

 It's very easy to get wrapped up in things.
 But most of the things you worry about never come into reality.
 And what may seem like a big problem right now you may not even remember in three years.